 Dr. Barton's Answer: Let's reason this through.
 You pursued this woman knowing her cats were part of her life.
-Did you reveal upfront that cats were a problem for you?
+Did you reveal early in the relationship that living with cats would be a problem for you?
 If you had, would she have continued to date you?
 Now that you’re moving in, the cats are an inconvenient reality for you, and you want her to “get rid of” them.
-It's not so hard to understand why she’d get “emotional” and won’t “see reason” when you ask her to send her pets to their death.
-(I’m struck that you don’t mention the option of finding loving new homes for the cats, you just want them put down or dropped at a shelter, which is virtually the same thing as killing them.)
+It's not hard to understand why she’d get “emotional” and won’t “see reason” when you ask her to give up her cats.
+I’m struck that you ddidn’t mention the option of finding loving new homes for the cats, you just want them put down or dropped at a shelter, which is often the same thing as killing them.

 Here’s the problem: You can't reason her out of her cats without seriously harming your relationship.
 If you push the issue, you risk her seeing you as an insensitive, controlling brute (hey, her words, not mine).
-Even if she’s weak enough to eventually oblige you, you still will not win, because your marriage will begin with resentment toward you that will grow with each demand that she sees as unreasonable, and she’ll despise herself for giving in.
+Even if she’s weak enough to eventually oblige you, you still will not win, because your marriage will begin with resentment toward you and she'll despise herself for giving in.
+That resentment will grow with each of your future demands that she sees as unreasonable.

 I understand that not all people value animals as pets, and that’s fine.
 The problem here is that you knowingly became engaged to someone who loves her pets.
 By trying to get rid of her cats, you are disrespecting who she is and was when you met.
 Not fair, not smart.

-To begin your marriage on more solid footing, what if you attempt to work together to find a way to co-exist with her cats?
+To begin your marriage on more solid footing, what do you suppose would happen if you attempted to work together to find a way to co-exist with her cats?

 You could begin with identifying all the things you don't like about living with these cats.
 Smelly litter box?
 Peeing in the house?
 Fur everywhere?
 They jump on your lap?
 They sleep in bed with your fiancee?
-(Presumably you're not allergic, because you would have mentioned that, but there are often work-arounds even with allergies.)
+Presumably you're not allergic, because you would have mentioned that, but there are often work-arounds even with allergies.
 Start with those objections and negotiate with your fiancee BEFORE you move in.
 Can she move the litter box and promise to clean it more faithfully?
-If they pee on the carpet, can the carpet be professionally cleaned and will you both research ways to curb that behavior?
+If they pee on the carpet, can the carpet be professionally cleaned and will she research ways to curb that behavior?
 Is she willing to vacuum the fur daily (to sweeten that compromise, you could offer to help)?
 Can you buy a good air cleaner to help with dander?
-Is she willing to train the cats to sleep in their own comfy bed (buy one if they don't have one).
+Is she willing to train the cats to sleep in their own comfy bed?
 Etcetera.